kinming92/DesignPatternInCSharp/README.md

 - I updated the folder/project solution structure.
 - I added a new global Design Pattern solution for this project.
 - I added a new AdapaterPattern console application for the project solution.
+- I added the SquarePegAndRoundHole example, and learned C# setter and getter syntax.

 ### Reference
  - [csharpcorner](https://www.c-sharpcorner.com/article/factory-method-design-pattern-in-c-sharp/)